-Mismatch.design is a community and a digital magazine dedicated to advancing inclusive design.
+Mismatch.design is a community dedicated to advancing inclusive design.

 Although inclusive design is a rising topic of interest in business, many leaders don’t know where to begin.
 Mismatch.design is about growing a global community of inclusive design practitioners.
 We connect and learn through shared stories and resources.
 We believe inclusion is more than a nice idea.
 It’s an economic imperative and a repeatable practice.